 The change and flux of these times seem to provide an excellent opportunity to redefine options for men in ways which will allow them to develop according to their needs, desires and potentials.
 It also seems appropriate for men both to be active and to take initiative in this process, rather than be reactors to a movement which does not focus on their needs and offers only a vague promise that the new world will be a better place for everyone.

-FREE MEN is an organization which seeks to help men take a self motivated step toward independence.
+NATIONAL COALITION FOR MEN is an organization which seeks to help men take a self motivated step toward independence.

 WE KNOW, for instance, how men struggle in relative isolation with concerns about career, and how they are frequently locked into a pattern of increasing salary-, pressure-, and time-demand, with decreasing satisfaction and opportunity for change.
 Free Men would like to help men explore, develop and choose career and career-coping options.